abuhamsa/rogers2xmltv/readme.md

 # rogers2xmltv - convert rogers api to xmltv
 This python-tool provides a simple solution to get a schedule for the rogers [super sports pak](https://supersportspak.com/) and convert it to the [xmltv-format](http://wiki.xmltv.org/index.php/XMLTVFormat).

-## ⚠ Rogers is blocking requests from non browser tools from non canadian IP-Adresses ⚠
+### ⚠ Rogers is blocking requests from non browser tools from non canadian IP-Adresses ⚠
-- Workaround: use an vpn connection to a canadian server
-- Goal: setting something up with playwright library to scrap json with non canadian IP-Adresses.
+- Solution: we use a scraper service with location feature -> scraperapi.com

 ## Run
 ```